ccw-ide/ccw/CONTRIBUTING.md

 - cd into `ccw` and invoke `mvn clean install`
   - This will install all CCW dependencies in folder `ccw.core/lib/`
   - The operation must be be repeated after each update of ccw.core dependencies
-- Set the Eclipse Target Platform for your tests to Indigo by selecting the provided one in `ccw/ccw.target.e37`:
+- Set the Eclipse Target Platform for your tests to Kepler by selecting the provided one in `ccw/ccw.target.e43`:
   - Go to Window > Preferences > Plug-in Development > Target Platform
-  - Check the target platform named `ccw.target.e37`, Click Finish
+  - Check the target platform named `ccw.target.e43`, Click Finish

 ### Run from the Eclipse Development Environment

-Select one of the 3 resources in your Eclispe workspace, depending on what you intend to do, and then invoke the "Debug > Debug as" contextual menu on them:
+The following launch configuration files automatically install themselves in the "Run/Debug" Toolbar items as Shortcuts:

-- to debug the plugin: "ccw.core/Counterclockwise Plugin.launch"
+- `Counterclockwise Plugin` for Debugging the Plugin by launching it in the current PDE Target (shortcut for `ccw.core/Counterclockwise Plugin.launch`)
-- to debug the product: "ccw.core/Counterclockwise Product.launch"
+- `Counterclockwise Product` for Debugging the Standalone Product (shortcut for `ccw.core/Counterclockwise Product.launch`)
-- to launch the Junit (SWTBot) tests: "ccw.core.test/Counterclockwise Product Tests.launch" (some tests don't pass as of july 1st, 2013)
+- `Counterclockwise Product Tests` for Launching the JUnit (SWTBot) tests (some tests don't pass in this mode) (shortcut for `ccw.core.test/Counterclockwise Product Tests.launch`)

 ### Install your development version in your Eclipse Environment